Southwest Center City Philadelphia

-The project was expected to be completed by 2017 (and was completed in time) with the Schuylkill Trail extending to Christian Street according to another source.[4][5]
-According to the Philadelphia Inquirer article, the area is bordered by Naval Square and Grays Ferry to the east, the Schuylkill Trail and River and University City to the west, Fitler Square to the north, and Point Breeze to the south.

 Names

 The neighborhood has many nicknames.
 The Philadelphia Planning Commission refers to it as Southwest Center City.
-Since the 1980s, it has been often referred to as Graduate Hospital, after the on the northern edge of the neighborhood.
+Since the 1980s, it has been often referred to as Graduate Hospital, after the medical facility on the northern edge of the neighborhood.
 This name has become merely historical in nature since the hospital closed in 2007.
 Despite this, it is still used and is sometimes shortened to G-Ho.
-The area is also variously referred to as South of South, So-So, Naval Square, or Schuylkill-Southwest.
+The area is also referred to as South of South or So-So.
 A small corner of this area is sometimes known as Devil's Pocket.

 Composition

-The neighborhood consists primarily of nineteenth and twentieth-century rowhomes interspersed with corner stores, 22 churches and a few larger architectural landmarks.
+The neighborhood consists primarily of nineteenth and twentieth-century rowhouses interspersed with corner stores, 22 churches and a few larger architectural landmarks.
 On the eastern half of the neighborhood is the Scottish Rite affordable housing complex which consists of two multi-story apartment buildings that cater mostly to elderly and low income individuals.
 The former buildings of Graduate Hospital lie on South Street, the northern border of the neighborhood.
 Along Grays Ferry Avenue is the former Philadelphia Naval Asylum or Naval Home, designed in 1826 by William Strickland.
-This National Historic Landmark, first constructed in 1833, closed in 1976, and is now being developed into condos.
+This National Historic Landmark, first constructed in 1833, closed in 1976, and has been developed into condos is now known as Naval Square.
 The Schuylkill Arsenal was originally built at the edge of this neighborhood, but has since been demolished.